-With over 30 years of public policy and international relations experience, Bud is a results-oriented team player with the proven ability to motivate and lead.
+With over 30 years of public policy and international relations experience in both the United States and Canadian governments, Bud is a results-oriented team player with the proven ability to motivate and lead.
 His professional expertise includes climate, energy, environment, trade, and defence issues, as well as space and innovation policy.

 As a defence scientist with the Department of National Defence in Ottawa, Bud developed strategies, options and recommendations for defense science and technology policy – including Canada’s defence S&T partnerships with the United States, United Kingdom, Australia, and New Zealand, and with NATO’s Research Technology Office.

 He began his government career as a Foreign Service Officer with External Affairs and International Trade Canada.
 He served in Hong Kong, Port-au-Prince, Haiti and Colombo, Sri Lanka, as well as in Ottawa.
 Additionally, his work experience includes modelling natural gas flow for a major gas transmission pipeline company, spending time as an oilfield laborer, and working summers as a telephone “Central Office Technician”.

 Bud holds an MPA from Queen’s University in Kingston, Ontario, an undergraduate degree in biology from the University of Lethbridge, and a graduate degree in medical science from the University of Calgary.
 He is also a diplomate in Industrial Engineering Technology from the Southern Alberta Institute of Technology.

 A dual citizen of the United States and Canada, Bud was born in Kansas, raised in Alberta, and formally became an Ontarian when he married an Ottawa native.